ardalanr/IsaacLab-to-Go2-Locomotion/README.md

 cd go2_gym_deploy/scripts
 python deploy_policy.py
 ```
-According to the hints shown in terminal, Press button [R2] to start the controller.
+Press the [R2] button to start the controller.
 You can check RC mapping in the following subsection.

 ### Joystick Mapping